actuallydoc/racunko-backend/README.md

-This was my go at my first project there are still alot of functions that i have to implement but i dont have the knowledge.
+This was my go at my first project there are still alot of functions that i have to implement but i dont have the time.